-The internal capital adequacy assessment is regularly stress-tested based on specific stress scenarios e.g. Covid-19 pandemic impact.
-The stress testing approach mainly applies quantitative technique, covering key risks across the business lines and taking into consideration macroeconomics changes and other relevant factors to assess their impact on Bank's capital adequacy.
+The internal capital adequacy assessment is regularly stress-tested based on specific stress scenarios e.g. Covid-19 pandemic impact, Ukraine-Russia conflict, severe climate risks, inflationary pressure and etc. The stress testing approach mainly applies quantitative technique, covering key risks across the business lines and taking into consideration macroeconomics changes and other relevant factors to assess their impacts on Bank's capital adequacy.

-The Bank has identified the key risks and put in place measurements and control to mitigate those risks.
-The Bank employs regular risk assessment and employs stress testing to ensure that the capital remain adequate to cover these risks captured under Pillar 1, as well as risk types that are not fully captured or covered under Pillar 1, such as liquidity risk, Interest Rate Risk in the Banking Book (IRRBB) and concentration risks.
+The Bank continuously monitors emerging risks and put in place measurements and controls to mitigate those risks.
+The Bank employs regular risk assessment and stress testing to ensure capital remain adequate to cover the risks captured under Pillar 1, as well as risk types that are not fully captured or covered under Pillar 1, such as liquidity risk, interest rate risk in the banking book (IRRBB) and concentration risks.
 Such information allows Senior Management to identify adverse trend, take preventive and corrective measures and formulate business strategies accordingly.